The following persons currently serve as board members:

 Prof PH Foster

-Ronel Foster was a lecturer in the Department of Afrikaans and Dutch at the University of Stellenbosch from 1987 to 2014.
+Ronel Foster was a lecturer in the Department of Afrikaans and Dutch at the Stellenbosch University from 1987 to 2014.
 Her doctoral dissertation dealing with postmodern poetry focused specifically on Die Heengaanrefrein by Wilma Stockenström.
 Her research on comparative literature (Afrikaans, Dutch, Flemish) has led to two international academic publications, Over grenzen / Oor grense (2009) and Toenadering (2012), for which she acted as main and co-editor respectively.
 Her volume of poetry, Skoop, was awarded the Eugène Marais Prize by the South African Academy for Science and Arts.
 She is the co-anthologist of Poskaarte.
 Beelde van die Afrikaanse poësie sedert 1960 and Nuwe stemme 4.
-She, furthermore, is (or was) a founder member of the Literary Support Committee, chief organiser of the Creative Writing Workshops of SU, member of the Cape Forum for Dutch Studies and member of the Ingrid Jonker prize committee.
+She, furthermore, is (or was) a founder member of the Literary Support Committee, chief organiser of the Creative Writing Workshops of SU, member of the Cape Forum for Dutch Studies and member of the Ingrid Jonker Prize committee.

-Prof. PB Hesseling
+Prof PB Hesseling

 Peter Hesseling was born in Veenendal, the Netherlands, in 1943 and immigrated to South Africa in 1950.
 He is Emeritus Professor of Paediatrics and Child Health at Stellenbosch University (his alma mater), where he taught for 30 years.
 His field of specialisation is paediatric oncology, which involves the development of cancer treatment programmes for children in South Africa and elsewhere in Africa (Cameroon, Malawi and Ghana).
 He was the first president of the African branch of the International Society of Paediatric Oncology.
 Since 1990, he has exerted himself in establishing exchange programmes for medical students with universities in the Low Countries.
 Amongst the awards he has received are an honorary degree – FCPSA (Ped) – from the College of Medicine and the GA Oettlé Medal, presented by the Cancer Association of South Africa.
 Furthermore, he is a Paul Harris fellow of the Rotary Club.
 He has published more than 200 academic articles.
 As of 2017 he once again has a NRF rating.
 He received a “Lifetime Achievement Award in Pediatric Oncology” from the International Society of Pediatric Oncology (SIOP) in 2019.

 Dr S Loots